Itty Bitty Greenie

 10 EASY green parenting choices that will save you money

-3) ECO WASHING MACHINE: Ever notice how much more laundry comes into your life when you have a child?
+4) ECO CLEANING: Ever notice how much more laundry comes into your life when you have a child?
 If you are doing one or more loads of washing a day, that adds up to a lot of energy and water consumption.
-Invest in a good eco-efficient machine and it will pay for itself in no time.
+Invest in a good eco-efficient washing machine and it will pay for itself in no time.
+And for most household cleaning jobs, a little vinegar and baking soda can go a long way.
+And when you consider the health hazards associated with many commercial cleaning products, you’ll be doing your family a favour by cutting your exposure to harmful chemicals as well as saving money.

 5) GROW YOUR OWN: Food prices in Australia are on the rise, and if you prefer to buy organic, it can quickly become unaffordable.
 The best way to manage both issues is to plant your own veggie patch.
 Even if gardening is not your thing, you can start small and experiment with a few seedlings.
 The kids will love digging in the garden, and there’s nothing more satisfying that eating food that you’ve grown yourself.